Adaptive Objects

 relative, it must be resolved relative to a supplied path.

-is the same as an absolute path with *
+is the same as an absolute path with * used in

 place of <adaptorId>, <objectTypeId>,